Flooding: Will It Be Your Turn Next?

 THE Map below, taken from the Environment Agency's website, shows the area at most risk (in blue) and possible risk (light green) in times of prolonged rainfall and is the approximate area that saw the serious floods 30 or so years ago when dozens of homes were flooded.

 Water flows into the Ferring Rife from several sources one of those is the Lake - top center by caravan symbol.
 That Lake in turn is filled by aquifer fed streams and ditches that run through the Titnore Woods complex.
-However the farmland - Durrington's greenbelt - to the East of the Woods at present acts like a sponge, preventing a sudden rush of water into those streams etc overwhelming the lake and subsequently the Ferring Rife.
+However the farmland - Durrington's greenbelt - to the East of the Woods and North of the Tesco Extra at present acts like a sponge, thus preventing a sudden rush of water into those streams etc overwhelming the lake and subsequently the Ferring Rife.

-If you live in the following roads a visit to the Environment Agency's flood risk website (see and enter your post code) is advised so is an objection to the West Durrington Development lodged with Worthing councils planning department (see)
+If you live in the following roads a visit to the Environment Agency's flood risk website (see and enter your post code in the box on the r/h side bar) is advised so is an objection to the West Durrington Development lodged with Worthing councils planning department (see)

 ROADS etc at risk.
 Not in any particular order: